Academic Policies & Procedures

 4. Identifying questions to address in advising sessions;

-5. Informing advisers of any special needs, deficiencies or barriers that might affect academic success;
+5. Informing advisors of any special needs, deficiencies or barriers that might affect academic success;

 6. Following academic policies and procedures and meeting academic calendar deadlines (e.g. registration, fee payment, senior check/degree audit, filing for degree, etc.);